 As author of North Carolina’s Hurricane History, Florida’s Hurricane History, and Faces from the Flood: Hurricane Floyd Remembered, Jay is often asked to share his knowledge of hurricane history through lectures and special programs.
 He can schedule a lecture for your museum, school, library, historical society or civic group, and follow up with a book signing.
 Contact him through the link below to arrange a presentation.

 Jay has done presentations for a wide variety of groups over the years, from small literary clubs to large national conventions.
 In these talks he shares his insights on hurricanes and weaves together sometimes humorous and often tragic stories from these storms.
-His programs almost always feature a wonderful collection of historical photographs (PowerPoint) that offer a visual dimension to his tales of hurricane survival.
+His programs almost always feature a wonderful collection of historical photographs (PowerPoint) that offer a visual dimension to these tales of hurricane survival.
 His programs can be customized for individual groups, though his most popular presentations focus on North Carolina hurricanes, Florida hurricanes, or individual storms like Hazel or Floyd.
 Most presentations last about one hour.
 Talk with Jay about your interests and let him customize a presentation for you.

 Hear What Others Had to Say

-“Jay’s knowledge of hurricane history and his wonderful anecdotal style made for a delightful keynote speech at our annual conference — floodplain managers were talking about it for days afterward and thinking about what other venues we could bless with his insightful and fun presentation.”
+“Jay’s knowledge of hurricane history and his wonderful anecdotal style made for a delightful keynote speech at our annual conference—floodplain managers were talking about it for days afterward and thinking about what other venues we could bless with his insightful and fun presentation.”

 —Joy Duperault, Florida Division of Emergency Management